 - Can I use ultra pasteurized or UHT milk?
 No. These don’t work well for cultivating bacteria.

 - Can I use some of the previous batch of liquid yogurt as starter?
 Yes.
 Your incubation time will probably be about 5 hours.
-But, I find this method to give less consistent results than using a yogurt like Siggi’s.

 - How is it instead of creamer in coffee?
 The tart taste is a little much with coffee.
 Also hot coffee will kill off the probiotics.